riceluxs1t/KBOPrediction/README.md

 7. The drop rate.

 ### Saving the trained model
 This is done automatically when ran train.py.
-The future use is to call the specific model in the future when we want to predict the result.
-We are still working on the frontend of the prediction model.
+It is to call the specific model in the future when we want to predict the result.
+We are still working on the user interface of the prediction model.

 ## Authors
 Data scraping: Nate Namgun Kim  nk15@rice.edu

-Prediction model: Jay JungHee Ryu  jr51@rice.edu
+Prediction model: Jay Junghee Ryu  jr51@rice.edu